jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

   * paths: directories in which templates etc. are stored.
   * live: tasks to be done every 48 seconds.
   * logged: tasks to be done every time the station logs a data record.
+  * cron: tasks to be done at a particular time or date.
   * hourly: tasks to be done every hour.
   * 12 hourly: tasks to be done every 12 hours.
   * daily: tasks to be done every day.